 You should configure your computer to automatically download and install updates.

 If required, we recommend that you seek professional assistance from a reputable Computer Service provider.

-For Windows users, the Security Centre can help you manage the security on your computer by displaying all security related settings on one convenient screen.
+For Windows users, the Windows Security setting can help you manage the security on your computer by displaying all security related settings on one convenient screen.

 It will alert you when security software is out of date or when security settings need to be strengthened, helping to ensure your computer ready for you to use internet banking and the Internet safely.

-You can access the Windows Security Centre by clicking on Start > Control Panel > Security Centre
+You can access Windows Security by clicking on Start > Settings > Windows Security